-Please click on the video below to see a short demonstration of how it works:Get Driving Distance and Time using Bing Maps in Excel
+Please click on the video below to see a short demonstration of how it works:Calculating Driving Distance in Excel with CDXZipStream and Bing Maps

 Driving distance, time and cost can be important parameters in operating a profitable business Although shipping and delivery are obvious areas where driving distance has a direct effect, there are also more industry-specific applications where accurate knowledge of driving distance and time is beneficial.
 For example, auto insurance carriers need to independently confirm commuting distance claims, and energy providers must schedule in-home service routes based on minimizing driving distance or time.
 In the real estate industry, providing clients with driving distance information (for driving to work, school, shopping) is becoming part of the standard informational package provided for each sale property.
 And across all industries, companies that process employee expense accounts that include personal auto use also require independent validation of miles travelled.